MeteorDevelopment/meteor-website/src/routes/faq/index.md

 ## How do I use Meteor on older Minecraft versions?
 Meteor is always kept up to date with the latest stable release of Minecraft.
-You can use [ViaFabric](https://www.curseforge.com/minecraft/mc-mods/viafabric) if you want to connect to servers running other versions of Minecraft.
+You can use [ViaFabric](https://modrinth.com/mod/viafabric) or [Multiconnect](https://modrinth.com/mod/multiconnect) if you want to connect to servers running other versions of Minecraft.

 ## How do I open the GUI?
 The default key for opening the GUI is <kbd>Right Shift</kbd> which you can change this via the Minecraft controls menu.